koalacoding/mario_sokoban/README.md

 16. Program a map editor.
 17. Added a button to save the edited map in the map editor.
 18. Added a button in the map editor to go back to the menu.
+19. Every new saved map is stored in an unique file.

 ### To do

+1. Give the possibility to the player to choose the map.